Hall of Fame Class of 2010

 Horne went on to earn a degree in physical education at Centenary College and returned home to Albany to become a beloved coach, teacher and community leader.

 He taught and coached at the former Street Academy and Harriet Gibbons High School, where he coaxed his Streakers basketball teams to respectable performances despite the fact that some years he barely had enough students to make a team.
-Alongside his school teaching and coaching, Horne spent two decades as a Little League coach in Arbor Hill; one of the baseball fields in Krank Park bears his name.
+Alongside his school teaching and coaching, Horne spent two decades as a Little League coach in the South End; one of the baseball fields in Krank Park bears his name.
 His students in the classroom and on the court and field saw him as a great teacher and motivator.

 Along the way Horne discovered an affinity for building and construction.
 He eventually operated a construction company that restored and renovate property throughout Arbor Hill.
 His work included renovating several homes in Arbor Hill and the Little League facility at Krank Park.
 He also built Robin Day Care Center on Second Street, New Covenant Charter School and helped in the construction of the Public Safety Building on Henry Johnson Boulevard.